thomaskcr/jocelyn/README.md

   Will not be crossed when expanding a segment

-  Fully redded out regions will be ignored when doing feature searches
+  Fully redlined regions will be ignored when doing feature searches

 - Regions